-We are pleased to present to you our annual water quality report.
-Since 1867, we've been working hard to provide you with the best drinking water.
-This report is a snapshot of the quality of water that we provided in 2022.
-Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
-We've also included notable projects plus news over the past year.
-We are committed to providing you clean, safe drinking water.
+We are pleased to present our annual water quality report.
+Since 1867, we have been working hard to provide you with the best drinking water.
+This report is a snapshot of the quality of water that we provided in 2023.
+Included are details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
+We've also included notable projects and news over the past year.
+Burlington Water Resources is committed to providing you clean, safe drinking water.